As a HERO 1400 you will be giving your time so that 45% of all multi-cellular life does not disappear in the next 5

-So thanks for joining us to stop the climate change monsters - wildfires, floods, heatwaves and hurricanes - that are messing with our biosphere.
+So thanks for joining us to stop the climate change monsters - wildfires, floods, heatwaves, hurricanes and more - that are messing with our biosphere.

 Feel free to give us a shout out every week to tell us about your XOEarth HERO 1400 actions and how many minutes you score for our home every week.

 For all the life that loves to live, Stele Ely + XOEarth

 PS: Every single minute that you volunteer with environmental organization[s] and on project[s] that help keep the planet cool helps more people and other lifeforms live longer and have more fun.
 So know that even if you don't hit your HERO 400 goal in any given week, every minute that you to give to keep our biosphere fun is appreciated.

 PS2: When you don't have time to get in your full 400 minutes, if you would like, here's how to "buy some time" by donating money to your fave environmental organization.